 Patnaik was also recently awarded a $1 million Challenge Award from the Prostate Cancer Foundation for a translational team science project with co-investigators Walter Stadler, MD, Fred C. Buffet Professor of Medicine and Surgery, and Thomas Gajewski, MD, PhD, professor of pathology and medicine.
 We spoke to him recently about his work.

-Science Life: What is the focus of your research?
+UChicagoMed: What is the focus of your research?